 Do you have one of those rooms in your house that is perfectly livable, but you’d REALLY love if it could be remodeled?
 I’ve been badgering my husband about wanting to remodel the two badly outdated bathrooms in our home ever since we moved in.
-In spite of trying to save money while also getting used to having our first house payment together, we decided to tackle the guest bathroom.
+In spite of trying to save money while also getting used to having our first mortgage payment together, we decided to tackle the guest bathroom.

 Neither of the bathrooms are absolutely terrible, but I’ve been wanting to try a full-room renovation project.
 I’ve never had a fully updated bathroom, so it seemed appropriate to try out our first reno project on our tiny guest bathroom.
 That way, it would be a small project to start off with and it wouldn’t hurt our bank account too bad.